Recreation and Amusement Association: Background

-Japanese authorities set up brothels to reduce sexual assault by Allied occupation troops.
-They thought it would be possible to reduce sexual violence by Allied occupation troops.
+Japanese authorities set up the brothels with the intent of reducing the amount of sexual violence committed by the incoming Allied occupation troops.

 Some 50,000 women, most of them as prostitutes, worked for the RAA.
 The first brothel, named Komachien Garden and employing 150 women, was opened on September 20, 1945.
-RAA brothels were placed off limits in March 1946, after just seven months of operation, to stop the spread of sexually-transmitted diseases, and closed down shortly thereafter.
+RAA brothels were placed off limits in March 1946, after just seven months of operation, to stop the spread of sexually transmitted diseases, and closed down shortly thereafter.

+According to Tanaka Yuki, General Ishii Shirō's mistress recruited Japanese females as prostitutes for the Recreation and Amusement Association where up to 70,000 Japanese females were forced to serve US soldiers in brothels.
+However figures given by Tanaka Yuki had been disputed by Brian Walsh.

 Establishment

 Although arrangements in most of the country were left to local officials and police departments, in the case of the Tokyo area, which was to host the largest number of foreign troops, a different approach was taken.
 Nobuya Saka, Superintendent-General of the Metropolitan Police Headquarters, met with Hamajirō Miyazawa and Genjirō Nomoto, the heads of the Tokyo Restaurant Association (東京料理飲食業組合, Tōkyō Ryōri Inshokugyō Kumiai), and asked them to help make arrangements for the soon to arrive troops.
 Miyazawa and Nomoto used their connections to gather together a group of representatives of the nightclub, bar, and brothel industries.
 These representatives then met with the police on the 21st where they were formally asked to establish "comfort facilities", but to conceal the government's role as much as possible.
 On August 23, these men formed the "Special Comfort Facilities Association" (renamed the Recreation and Amusement Association shortly later).

 The RAA utilized the patriotic language of the war years in its operations, stressing the "selfless" nature of its employees.
 At the inauguration of the RAA (which was attended by bureaucrats and police officials), an "oath" was read:

 The "Okichi" referenced was the possibly legendary maid of Townsend Harris, the first American consul in Japan from 1856 to 1861, who was pressured into becoming his consort.

 The organization was funded through unsecured loans from the Japan Industrial Development Bank (日本勧業銀行, Nippon Kangyō Ginkō) arranged by Hayato Ikeda, director of the Ministry of Finance's Tax Bureau.
 33 million yen were loaned to the RAA, which then distributed shares to its members.
 The RAA established its first brothel on August 28: the Komachien in Ōmori.
 By December 1945, the RAA owned 34 facilities, 16 of which were "comfort stations".
 The total number of women employed by the RAA amounted to 55,000 at its peak.